guardicore/labs_campaigns/Indexsinas/README.md

 [V] No evidence for the Indexsinas campaign has been found on this host.
 ```

+## Mitigation Recommendations
-In such case, you should:
+In case of infection, you should:
+* **segment the SMB servers** in your network.
+Consider disconnecting infected servers from the internet, to prevent it from infecting additional machines and communicating with Indexsinas C2 server.
-* remove the malicious services, scheduled tasks and backdoor users
+* **remove malicious residues**: services, scheduled tasks and backdoor users
-* terminate Indexsinas-related processes
-* segment traffic to SMB servers in your network
+* **terminate processes related to Indexsinas**.
+See details in the [blog post](https://www.guardicore.com/labs/smb-worm-indexsinas/).

 You are welcome to [contact us](mailto:labs@guardicore.com) for assistance with mitigating the threat.